Toxics Reduction Act Reporting

 Accounting and Reporting Requirements

 The Act requires prescribed facilities to track and account for the use, creation, disposal, and in product for toxic substances at a facility.
-The facility must report these by June 1st for the previous calendar year to the MOE and public.
+The facility must report these by June 1st for the previous calendar year to the MECP and public.
 This report is due annually for as long as the facility meets reporting requirements as described above.

 Toxics Reduction Plan